-Block III.
+2. Block III.
 LOSSES IN YOUNGSTOCK - CAUSES ASSOCIATED WITH GASTROINTERSTINAL TRACT (CONT.)
-1. Comparison of selected rehydration preparations, calculation of the electrolyte content.
-Rules in rehydration, different ways of rehydration animals in the herd.
-Planning volume and content of rehydraating solutions in calves and piglets.
-2. 2.
-Analysis of the case of diarrhoea outbreak in large dairy farm. (class type: Problem Based Learning, PBL).
+1. Analysis of the case of diarrhoea outbreak in large dairy farm. (class type: Problem Based Learning, PBL).
+2. Full bellied scour.
+Estimation of milk coagulation time.
+Picture of this feature in the herd, dependence of cows' feeding.
+Factors affecting the calcium availability and milk coagulation time.
+Current and long term prevention.
+Secondary role of infectious agents.
+General principles of diarrhea prevention.
+Infectious causes of diarrhea, immunoprophylaxis, herd strategy, GALT.
 Block IV.
-LOSSES IN OFFSPPRINGS AND MATERNAL HERD CAUSED BY INAPPROPRIATE FEEDING 3.
+LOSSES IN OFFSPPRINGS AND MAETRNAL HERD CAUSED BY INAPPROPRIATE FEEDING 3.
 Test of block III.
 Fat cow syndrome.
 Management-related and nutrition-related risk factors.
 Threat prognosis: zootechnical herd evaluation, clinical herd evaluation, (cows and calves).
 Analysis of milking utility reports, part 1.
 4. Analysis of milking utility reports, part 2. (class type: PBL).
 Pathogenesis of FCS.
 Anamnesis, laboratory and postmortem investigation, liver biopsy.
-Problem evaluation in the herd. laboratory classes Block V. LOSSES IN YOUNGSTOCK - CAUSES ASSOCIATED WITH RESPIRATORY TRACT PATHOLOGY 5.
+Problem evaluation in the herd.
+Block V. LOSSES IN YOUNGSTOCK - CAUSES ASSOCIATED WITH RESPIRATORY TRACT PATHOLOGY 5.
 Test of block IV.
-Economical evaluation of prophylactic programmes in large farm.
-Calculation ogf the costs of immunoprophylactic programme.
+Economical evaluation of prophylactic programme.
 Balance of profits and losses for the veterinanrian and the owner.
 Infectious risk factors.
-6. Swine pleuropneumonia.
-Weak Calf Syndrome (WCS).
+Swine pleuropneumonia.
+6. Weak Calf Syndrome (WCS).
 Evaluation of the vitality in newborns using different scales. (class type: PBL) 7-8.
 Identification of risk factors for respiratory tract infections in the herd.
 A case of outbreak of bronchopneumonia in calves from dairy farm. (class type: PBL) 9.
 Test of block V. Recognizing the herd problems by students - review of movies/pictures.
-Quiz for respiratory problems in youngstock.
-3. Block IV.
+Quiz for respiratory problems in youngstock. laboratory classes 3.
+Block IV.
 LOSSES IN OFFSPPRINGS AND MAETRNAL HERD CAUSED BY INAPPROPRIATE FEEDING 10-11.
 Body condition score by Mulvany.
 Principles of cow examination.
 Principles of herd evaluation, utilization of the results in hewrd health monitoring and foreseeing the problems.
 Complexed evaluation of good and weak features of dairy farm.
 Technopathies - identification and the evaluation of their intensity within the herd.
 Calculation of the rate of cows that exhibit problems and their classification.
 The evaluation of comfort of cows on beds, evaluation of beds' quality.
 Evaluation of lameness in walking cows; principles of application this method in the herd and the evaluation of documentation in herd health monitoring. clinical classes

-Animal Breeding; Technologies in Animal Production; Animal Nutrition; Animal Physiology I; Animal Physiology II; Biochemistry II; Veterinary Microbiology I; Veterinary Microbiology II; Veterinary Immunology; Ethology, Welfare and Animal Protection; Animal Hygiene; Diseases of Farm Animals; Preventive veterinary medicine I
+Animal Breeding; Technologies in Animal Production; Animal Nutrition; Animal Physiology; Biochemistry; Veterinary Microbiology; Veterinary Immunology; Ethology, Welfare and Animal Protection; Animal Hygiene; Diseases of Farm Animals; Preventive veterinary medicine I